SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/custom_format.md

 If a field in an event is custom to the technology and cannot be placed in any field of the ECS standard, you can create your own field.
 !!! note
     By convention, the name of the field must start with the name of your intake followed by the field name.

+**Fields type available:**
+- `Keyword`: corresponds to a string
+- `Long`: corresponds to a numeric value
+- `Date`: corresponds to a date in ISO8601 format
+- `Geo_point`: corresponds to gelocalisation in Longitude and Latitude format (e.g. `POINT (48.8705 2.3052)`)

+!!! note
+    Keyword is the broadest type and can be used for most case.
+    Therefore, we recommend to use the type according to the field format.

 **Example**